You are eligible for Medicare the first of the month you turn 65, with two exceptions:

-- Turning 65, on individual coverage or leaving group medical plan.
+- Turning 65, on individual coverage or leaving group medical plan – not taking Social Security.

 Initial enrollment window starts 3 months before the month you turn 65.
 Visit www.medicare.gov, float over “Sign Up/Change Plans” on the right side of the top blue menu.
-When the light blue dropdown menu appears, select “Apply for Medicare”, scroll down and near then end of the page click “Apply for Medicare Only” to begin.
+When the light blue dropdown menu appears, select “Apply for Medicare Online.”
+On the next page, scroll down about half way and click “Apply for Medicare Only” to begin.
 The whole process takes 10-30 minutes.